adanil/go-qr/README.md

 ## License

-The QR Encoder is open-source and released under the [MIT License](https://opensource.org/license/mit/).
+This library is open-source and released under the [MIT License](https://opensource.org/license/mit/).
 Feel free to use, modify, and distribute it as per the license terms.

 ## Credits